Mercury-Language/mercury/LIMITATIONS.md

 * Predicates and functions can have at most about 1000 arguments.

-* Higher-order terms are limited to arity of about 500.
+* Higher-order terms are limited to an arity of about 500.

 These limits can be lifted (with some effort), but would possibly incur performance penalties.
 Contact the Mercury team (<mercury@mercurylang.org>)